 The Many Lives of Gertrude Sanford Legendre.

-Aiken County native and long-time Berkeley County resident Legendre lived a big life.
+Aiken County native and long-time Berkeley County resident Legendre (1902-2000), subject of the biography Gertie, lived a big life.
 She was a New York rich girl and debutante, equestrienne and big-game hunter, flapper and party-goer, explorer and naturalist, society bride and socialite, South Carolina plantation owner and hostess, World War II OSS manager and German prisoner of war, philanthropist and grande dame of Charleston society and, finally, a conservationist.
-Follow the 20th century with Gertie, who was born in 1902 and died in 2000.
-Biography to be released September 2019.
-Illustrated lecture.
+Her full story is the subject of Gertie: The Fabulous Life of Gertrude Sanford Legendre – Heiress, Explorer, Socialite, Spy (Evening Post Books, 2019).

 The Marriage of Franklin and Eleanor Roosevelt.